awsdocs/aws-security-hub-user-guide/doc_source/securityhub-findings-format-attributes.md

 + `MEDIUM` – The issue must be addressed but not urgently\.
 + `HIGH` – The issue must be addressed as a priority\.
 + `CRITICAL` – The issue must be remediated immediately to avoid it escalating\.
+For guidance on how to set the value of `Label`, see [Guidance for assigning severity \(AWS services and partners\)](#asff-severity-guidance)\.

 **`Normalized` \(To be deprecated\)**
 Optional
+This attribute is no longer relevant\.
+Security Hub populates `Normalized`, but does not otherwise use it\.
+Instead of `Normalized`, provide `Label`\.
 The normalized severity of a finding\.
-We plan to deprecate this attribute\.
-Instead of `Normalized`, provide `Label`\.
 **Type:** Integer
 The value of `Normalized` must be an integer between 0 and 100\.
 Zero means that no severity applies, and 100 means that the finding has the maximum possible severity\.
-For guidance on setting the value of `Normalized`, see [Guidance for assigning the normalized severity \(AWS services and partners\)](#asff-severity-normalized-guidance)\.

 **`Original`**
 Optional